iree-org/iree/docs/GetStarted/getting_started_macos_cmake.md

-# Getting Started on MacOS with CMake
+# Getting Started on macOS with CMake

 <!--
 Notes to those updating this guide: